 10 reasons to visit Disneyland Paris on a trip to Europe even if you have already visited the Disney parks in Florida and California.

-When I started planning one of our family trips to Europe a few years ago, I had no intention of visiting Disneyland Paris.
+When I started planning one of our spring break in Europe trips a few years ago, I had no intention of visiting Disneyland Paris.
 I assumed it would be a waste of precious time in Paris since we had already been to the parks in Florida and California.
 My daughters were of a different mind though and they started negotiating for a day at Disneyland Paris as soon as we had decided where we were spending our spring break.

 Eventually they persuaded me and we discovered that Disneyland is a great day trip from Paris – even for North American kids that have visited Disney World or Disneyland numerous times.